 Do You Have an El Ranchero Del Sur Queso Recall Lawsuit?

 The Food Poisoning Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in El Ranchero Del Sur queso recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new Listeria food poisoning cases in all 50 states.

 Free El Ranchero Del Sur Queso Recall Lawsuit Evaluation: If you or a loved one has been diagnosed with Listeria food poisoning after consuming El Ranchero Del Sur queso included in this recall, you should contact our law firm immediately.
-You may be entitled to compensation by filing a Listeria food poisoning suit and we can help.
+You may be entitled to compensation by filing a Listeria food poisoning lawsuit and we can help.